41 Employee Retention Ideas (That Actually Work)

 32. Create a “best-in-class” company competition

-Rewarding people with status can be problematic as competition can contradict fairness (think “boiler room” style sales leaderboards), however, there are ways of celebrating those that win without demotivating those who don’t.
-Belron International has an incredible bi-annual event called the Best of Belron where their best technicians from each country compete with each other in a grueling global “best of” competition.
-Since employees from each country want their chosen technician to win the trophy, they all get behind their country representative further bonding interpersonal work relationships.
+Rewarding people with status can be problematic as competition can contradict fairness (think “boiler room” style sales leaderboards).
+However, there are ways of celebrating those who win without demotivating those who don’t.
+Belron International has an incredible bi-annual event called the Best of Belron, where the best technicians from each country compete with each other in a gruelling global “best of” competition.
+Since employees from each country want their chosen technician to win the trophy, they all get behind their country representative, further bonding interpersonal work relationships.

 33. Push employees outside of their comfort zones